marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   .. gcc-param:: vect-inner-loop-cost-factor

-    The factor which the loop vectorizer applies to the cost of statements in an inner loop relative to the loop being vectorized.
-The default value is 50.
+    The maximum factor which the loop vectorizer applies to the cost of statements in an inner loop relative to the loop being vectorized.
+The factor applied is the maximum of the estimated number of iterations of the inner loop and this parameter.
+The default value of this parameter is 50.

   .. gcc-param:: avoid-fma-max-bits